“Helpful and Trustworthy Attorney”

 You may be entitled to remedies such as actual damages, exemplary damages, constructive trust, fee forfeiture, and other forms of restitution.
 You have a burden of proof that must be satisfied in order to prove the defendant’s guilt.
 By hiring an attorney for your breach of fiduciary duty case, you can improve your chances of winning.

-With Keith Morris & Stacy Kelly, Attorneys at Law, you will meet with an attorney who offers personalized attention and superior service.
+With Your Texas Probate Attorneys, Attorneys at Law you will meet with an attorney who offers personalized attention and superior service.
 The facts of your case will be evaluated in full detail, in order to determine the merits of your fiduciary relationship and if a breach occurred.
 They will create an effective legal strategy that will highlight the strengths in your case and point out the weaknesses in the defendants.
 You can rest assured knowing that your case will be in good hands.

 To discuss your fiduciary issue, please call Houston commercial litigation Attorney Keith Morris at (346) 384-8768 in Houston and (817) 532-6797 in Fort Worth or submit an online contact form.